ASTCT Awards and Grants

 - The Excellence in Advocacy Award is awarded to an ASTCT Pharmacy SIG member who has made a significant impact in the field of pharmacy in hematopoietic stem cell transplant through patient and/or practice advocacy.

 - The New Investigator Award is designed to encourage clinical, laboratory/translational medicine, pharmacoeconomic, or health services research by young investigators in the field of blood and marrow transplantation.
-The award, $25,000 per year for two years, may be used for direct support of research costs and/or to support the investigator’s salary for his or her research effort.
-For more information, please contact email@example.com
+The award, $25,000 per year for two years, and may be used for direct support of research costs and/or support the investigator’s salary for his or her research effort.
+For more information, please contact email@example.com.

 Transplant Nursing SIG Awards